mattiapennisi/html-css-spotifyweb/README.md

 cards containers refactoring;
 fix cards to add info and make them responsive;
-add hover effect (<i class="fa-regular fa-circle-play"></i>) to cards in main content
+add hover effect (<i class="fa-regular fa-circle-play"></i>) to cards in main content;

+add border-left to home link in sidebar;
 bug: sidebar scrolling is bugged when view height is lower.
 Take a look at playlist overflow and playlist and sidebar heights.
-Bug's probably there
+Bug's probably there;